WasilewM/23Z-INZ/docs/docs/IaaS/iaas.md

 When the environment is no longer needed we can destroy it by following the steps from [this paragraph](#how-to-clean-up-the-environment).

 ### How to create a master-slave database configuration?
+!!!
+Note
+    In the provided scripts the `slave` database acts as a replication database.
+It replicates data form the `master` database, but is not being accessed by the server app instances.

 As mentioned in the variables description earlier, we will need to specify values for 3 variables that we've left empty until now:
 - `MYSQL_REPLICATION_USER` - username for the replication user
 - `MYSQL_REPLICATION_PASSWORD` - password for the `MYSQL_REPLICATION_USER`